 Bible reading can be such a neglected discipline and many times we find ourselves reading books about the Bible instead of reading the actual Bible itself.

 I just pick a different plan every year to go through, and I love a devotional to go along with my reading.
 I've used D.A.
 Carson's For the Love of God series, John MacArthur's Daily Bible, Robert Murray M'Cheyne's Reading Plan, TableTalk magazine, The Narrated Bible, Professor Horner's Bible Reading plan (it is a bit more intense but good) and currently I'm reading it through chronologically using The Gospel Transformation Bible as my devotional notes.
-(You can read about my current time in the Word here along with how other busy Mama's get in the study and reading of God's Word at Renewed in Truth.)
+This year I've utilizing the reading plan from The Bible Recap.

 Take the time when you're reading to pick out a passage and work through it using the SOAP method (Scripture, Observation, Application & Prayer) to dig a bit deeper.
 Look up the cross-references that are listed in your bible to see what other Bible passages relate to the one you're currently reading.

 One method that may be a help for busy moms is to use John MacArthur's recommended way of reading through the Old Testament in a year and reading one book of the New Testament for a whole month or months depending on the size of the book.
 You would break down that New Testament book if it is longer into several chapters and read and re-read them for the whole month or months.
 If it's a short book like Titus, you read it every day for the whole month.
 In this way, you get very familiar with your Bible, and you may not even need a concordance to find things!

 I like the ease of online and am thankful for all the apps and websites out there to look up the meaning of a word in the Greek or Hebrew.